turingschool/backend-curriculum-site/module2/lessons/advanced_css.md

 #### Task 2 - Disabled

-  - `disabled` is a common pseudo-selector that might be used to indicate that a text input field (or checkbox/radio buttons/etc) cannot be selected.
+  - `disabled` is a common pseudo-class that might be used to indicate that a text input field (or checkbox/radio buttons/etc) cannot be selected.
   - In our playground example, we can give each of our boxes a name.
 (This is just an example so it's not so real world ::winking::).
   - Let's disable the last boxes input and make sure our users know it is disabled by making it red.